dedis/popstellar/be2-scala/docs/README.md

 final case class DbActorReadElectionDataAck(electionData: ElectionData) extends DbActorMessage
 ```

-The RollCallData is an object that stores the id and state of the previous rollcall action (`CREATE`, `OPEN`, `REOPEN`, `CLOSE`).
+The RollCallData is an object that stores the id and state of the latest rollcall action (`CREATE`, `OPEN`, `REOPEN`, or `CLOSE`).
 It ensures that we cannot open a closed rollcall or close a non-opened rollcall.
 The stored parameters can be modified or retrieved by the following functions.

 ```scala